 Estradiol maintains metabolic flexibility via two important mechanisms: increased mitochondrial efficiency and ROS management.
 With the former, estradiol regulates metabolic flexibility by altering the expression of genes that control the enzymes within the fuel conversion pathways.
 It is a complex algorithm of responses, with some proteins upregulated and others downregulated.
 The net result, however, favors increased efficiency in ATP production by maximizing metabolic flexibility or adaptability to the environment.

-Of particular interest to our work here at Hormones Matter, estradiol upregulates a set of enzymes called the pyruvate dehydrogenase complex, PDC or sometimes referred to as pyruvate for short.
-The PDC, responsible for converting glucose into pyruvate, are the first steps in the long process that nets multiple units of mitochondrial ATP.
-The PDC are key to carbohydrate metabolism and more recently have been linked to fatty acid metabolism, making this enzyme complex central to mitochondrial energy production.
+Of particular interest to our work here at Hormones Matter, estradiol upregulates a set of enzymes called the pyruvate dehydrogenase complex, PDC.
+The PDC, responsible for converting glucose into pyruvate, is the first step in the long process that nets multiple units of mitochondrial ATP.
+The PDC is key to carbohydrate metabolism and more recently has been linked to fatty acid metabolism, making this enzyme complex central to mitochondrial energy production.
 Diminished PDC derails mitochondrial functioning, producing serious diseases.
 Children born with genetic pyruvate dehydrogenase deficiency suffer serious neurological consequences and rarely live to adulthood.

-Importantly, the PDC (like all of the enzymes within these cascades) are highly dependent upon nutrient co-factors to function properly.
-Thiamine and magnesium, are critical to the PDH complex.
-Since PDC function demands thiamine, children and adults with thiamine deficiency also suffer significant ill-health, ranging from fatigue and muscle pain, to disturbed cognitive function, disrupted autonomic function affecting multiple organs, psychosis and even death if not identified.
-Thiamine deficiency is most well known as a disease associated with chronic alcoholism, but has recently begun re-emerging in non-alcoholic populations relative to medication and vaccine reactions.
+Importantly, the PDC (like all of the enzymes within these cascades) is highly dependent upon nutrient co-factors to function properly.
+Thiamine and magnesium, are critical to the PDC complex.
+Since PDC function demands thiamine, children and adults with thiamine deficiency also suffer significant ill-health, ranging from fatigue and muscle pain, to disturbed cognitive function, disrupted autonomic function affecting multiple organs, psychosis, and even death if not identified.
+Thiamine deficiency is most well known as a disease associated with chronic alcoholism but has recently begun re-emerging in non-alcoholic populations relative to medication and vaccine reactions.
 Many medications and environmental variables deplete thiamine and magnesium, diminishing mitochondrial function significantly, by way of pyruvate.

 Finally, beyond the nutrient requirements for mitochondrial ATP production, enzymes throughout the body, even those involved in post-mitochondrial steroid metabolism, require nutrient co-factors to function properly.
 Could we maximize those enzymes for more efficient steroid metabolism to net sufficient estradiol to maintain mitochondrial function?